 The primary purpose of Academic Advising is to ensure that you are on track towards graduation, but academic advising is about more than just choosing classes.

 The primary purpose of Academic Advising is to ensure that you are on track towards graduation, but academic advising is about more than just choosing classes.
 Your academic advisor is a professional within the college who is knowledgeable about degree requirements, campus resources, and opportunities to get involved in the NJIT community.
 Throughout your career at NJIT, you will need to meet with your advisor every semester to approve your courses for the upcoming semester, but beyond that, you may also opt to meet with your advisor more often to check in about academic success strategies, campus resources, study abroad programs, or other points of interest throughout your career as a college student.

 Roles of Students and Advisors

-As a student in the College of Architecture and Design (CoAD), you are expected to take an active role in your education and to work with your advisor to plan and implement a path for academic success.
-Resources are available to help you understand your requirements as a CoAD student and it is recommended that you take advantage of these.
+As a student in the Hillier College of Architecture and Design (HCAD), you are expected to take an active role in your education and to work with your advisor to plan and implement a path for academic success.
+Resources are available to help you understand your requirements as a HCAD student and it is recommended that you take advantage of these.
 Links to these resources are at the right hand side of this page.
 Students are expected to come prepared to advisement meetings and to make advisors aware of any concerns which may interfere with their academic progress.